Research Program Unit Coordinator Guidelines

 Once all application outcomes have been distributed to students, the unit coordinator will need to monitor the acceptance forms in StudentHub for their unit to see which students have accepted or declined by the due date.

-It is important that the process of finalising all the acceptances is completed by the deadline (see Key Dates) so SEED can confirm how many scholars will be participating and can send them an invitation to the welcome event and skills training sessions.
+It is important that the process of finalising all the acceptances is completed by the deadline (see Key Dates) so SEED can confirm how many students will be participating and can send them an invitation to the welcome event and skills training sessions.

-Scholarship payments and reimbursement
+Grant payments and reimbursement

-Payments
+Grant Payments

-Scholarship payments for approved participants are initially set up and paid in full by the research unit.
+Grant payments for approved participants are initially set up and paid in full by the research unit.

 Timings

-Scholarship reimbursement for research units
+Grant reimbursement for research units

 When the program concludes, Student Enrichment and Employability Development will contact unit coordinators to request the following information so the reimbursement can be processed:

-- the total number of weeks that scholars were involved in projects
+- the total number of grant positions

 - a chartstring/s where the reimbursement is to be paid